chiraag-kakar/CP/README.md

 * To run the code enter the input case in input.txt file and press ctrl+b .

-*But when we run the C++ file in sublime text , there appears an error message : "g++ is not recognized as internal or external command".*
+* But when we run the C++ file in sublime text , there appears an error message : "g++ is not recognized as internal or external command".

-*To solve this issue you simply need to copy the path of the bin folder under MinGw to the "Path" variable in User Environment variable.*
+* To solve this issue you simply need to copy the path of the bin folder under MinGw to the "Path" variable in User Environment variable.
-*Give a "/" if you are adding there are already some paths added.*
+* Give a "/" if you are adding there are already some paths added.
+---

-### Restart the Sublime Text and run the Program , it will now execute without producing any errors.
+## Restart the Sublime Text and run the Program , it will now execute without producing any errors.